Samsung/tizen-docs/docs/application/native/get-started/wearable-widget/first-app-widget.md

 To view and modify the application configuration:

 1. In the **Project Explorer** view, double-click the `tizen-manifest.xml` file of the application.
-The Tizen Studio opens the file in the manifest editor.
+Tizen Studio opens the file in the manifest editor.

 2. In the manifest editor, view and modify the configuration details using the various tabs: